 …with the thoughts in your audience's heads.

-This is obviously a…different way of putting it, but you want to pull the thoughts right out of your audience's brains like pulling at a thread on a sweater.
+This is a…different way of putting it, but you want to pull the thoughts right out of your audience's brains like pulling at a thread on a sweater.

-I'm not saying you subconsciously revelled in your little brother's copycatting, but when waitstaff in a restaurant repeat your order in your exact words, they get a bigger tip.
+I'm not saying you subconsciously loved your little brother's copycatting, but when waitstaff in a restaurant repeated customer orders in your exact words, they get a bigger tip.